sunwo24/RC/ReadMe.md

   5. diskIO: Disk-I/O during a regenerating process.

 #### MISER
-* Implentation of interference alignment for (n = 2k, k, d = 2k - 1) MISER.
+* Implementation of interference alignment for (n = 2k, k, d = 2k - 1) MISER.
-* There is only systemetical generator matrix available.
+* There is only systematical generator matrix available.
-* The encoded message is defined as organized numbers [1, 2, ..., U].
+* The encoded message is defined as organized numbers [1, 2, ..., |U|].
 * Failed node and helpers are generated randomly.
 * Result of regenerating will be showed.